Join Our Newsletter

 Get our best recipes and health tips delivered right to your inbox!

-If you are a fan of Asian cuisine and you are looking for more low sodium recipes, take a look at our delicious lineup of low sodium Asian recipes!
+If you are a fan of Chinese food and you are looking for more easy, healthy recipes, take a look at our delicious lineup of low sodium Asian recipes!

-This homemade lo mein puts you in control of the ingredients, making it a much healthier choice than typical restaurant versions.
-By using reduced-sodium soy sauce, loading it with fresh vegetables, and using a minimal amount of heart-healthy oil, you get a flavorful meal that supports your health goals without sacrificing taste.
+This homemade lo mein recipe is healthy beause you control of the salt and the calories in the ingredients, making this recipe a much healthier Chinese noodle dinner than typical restaurant lo mein.
+By using reduced-sodium soy sauce, loading the wok with fresh vegetables, and using a minimal amount of heart-healthy oil, you cook up a flavorful meal bathed in a 3 ingredient lo mein sauce.

 A homemade version like this one can be an excellent choice for a diet that supports healthy blood pressure.
 This recipe is specifically designed to be low in sodium (135mg), which is a key factor in managing hypertension.
 Restaurant versions are typically very high in sodium and should be avoided.